Presbyterian Church (USA): The Service for the Lord's Day

-The creation of the Service for the Lord's Day was one of the most positive contributions of the Worshipbook of 1970.
-The Book of Common Worship of 1993 leaned heavily upon this service.

 Influence

 Presbyterians are among the wealthiest religious groups and are disproportionately represented in American business, law, and politics.
 Many of the nation's oldest educational institutions, such as Princeton University, were founded by Presbyterian clergy or were associated with the Presbyterian Church.

 Historically, Presbyterians were overrepresented among American scientific elite and Nobel Prize winners.
 According to Scientific Elite: Nobel Laureates in the United States by Harriet Zuckerman, between 1901 and 1972, 72% of American Nobel Prize laureates have come from a Protestant background, mostly from Episcopalian, Presbyterian or Lutheran background.

 The Boston Brahmins, who were regarded as the nation's social and cultural elites, were often associated with the American upper class, Harvard University; and the Episcopal and the Presbyterian Church.
 Old money in the United States was typically associated with White Anglo-Saxon Protestant ("WASP") status, particularly with the Episcopal and Presbyterian Church.

 Many Presbyterians have been Presidents, the latest being Ronald Reagan; and they represent 13% of the U.S. Senate, despite being only 2.2% (under 0.4% as of 2021) of the general population.

 Presbyterians are among the wealthiest Christian denominations in the United States, Presbyterians tend also to be better educated and they have a high number of graduate (64%) and post-graduate degrees (26%) per capita.
 According to a 2014 study by the Pew Research Center, Presbyterians ranked as the fourth most financially successful religious group in the United States, with 32% of Presbyterians living in households with incomes of at least $100,000.

 Missions

 The Presbyterian Church (USA) has, in the past, been a leading United States denomination in mission work, and many hospitals, clinics, colleges and universities worldwide trace their origins to the pioneering work of Presbyterian missionaries who founded them more than a century ago.

-Currently, the church supports about 215 (70 as of 2021) missionaries abroad annually.
-Many churches sponsor missionaries abroad at the session level, and these are not included in official statistics.
+In 2008, the church supported about 215 (70 as of 2021) missionaries abroad annually with significant further reductions planned for February 2025, as noted above.
+Many churches sponsor missionaries abroad at the session level (the local church level), and these are not included in official statistics.

-A vital part of the world mission emphasis of the denomination is building and maintaining relationships with Presbyterian, Reformed and other churches around the world, even if this is not usually considered missions.
+The denomination also builds and maintains relationships with Presbyterian, Reformed and other churches around the world, even if this is not usually considered missions.

 The PC(USA) is a leader in disaster assistance relief and also participates in or relates to work in other countries through ecumenical relationships, in what is usually considered not missions, but deaconship.

+At the 225th General Assembly in 2022, a three-year process was started to unify the Presbyterian Mission Agency with the Office of General Assembly.
+After announcing large cuts a months earlier, in February 2025 it was announced that the Presbyterian World Mission would be closed entirely in March, with 54 remaining missionaries laid off and a handful offered alternate roles within the Presbyterian Mission Agency/Interim Unified Agency.